priyan03/ITEC_federated-iot-anomaly-detection/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

 © 2025 Priyan Paul Samuel P

-You are free to use, modify, and distribute this project, provided you include this copyright notice and give proper credit.
+You are free to share and adapt this project as long as you provide proper attribution to me, link to the license, and distribute your contributions under the same license.

+For more details, see the [LICENSE](LICENSE) file or visit https://creativecommons.org/licenses/by-sa/4.0/

 ## 🚀 Installation